-That's where the hot toddy comes in.
-True, the toddy is echt seasonal: The weather is ranging from cold and crisp to windy, drippy, and frigid, and at times like these a toddy is essential medicine.
-But it's also quite simple, a welcome contrast to the appley, cranberry-laden holiday drinks we had in November, and a prelude to the richer, heavier drinks of Christmas itself.
+The hot toddy is as seasonal as a drink can be.
+When the weather is ranging from cold and crisp to windy, drippy, and frigid, a toddy is essential medicine.
+But it's also quite simple, a welcome contrast to the appley, cranberry-laden holiday drinks we had in November, or the richer, heavier drinks of Christmas itself.

 As if this wasn't enough, the toddy is engagingly flexible: While most people prefer theirs with a good dose of Scotch (this is one of the few mixed drinks where a single-malt is not only appropriate but desirable), a nice Irish whiskey works well; bourbon and rye can also do a suitable job, and a toddy made with a good dark rum has a special kind of appeal (and while I haven't tried one yet, word has it that a toddy made with a rich Holland-style gin is a not undesirable thing).